The third-shot drop, explained: why it matters and how to drill it

 - Driving every third shot because power feels safer.

-- Swinging harder from the baseline instead of adding lift.
+- Swinging hard from the baseline instead of lifting low-to-high.

-- Gripping tightly, which sends the drop long.
+- Gripping tightly, which kills the soft touch.

 Quick checklist

-- Get low and contact the ball out front
+- Bend your knees and contact the ball out front

 - Lift low-to-high with soft hands

-- Aim the arc's peak on your side of the net
+- Arc the peak on your side so the ball falls into the kitchen

 Frequently asked